paldepind/projectdo/README.md

 Actions:
-  build, run, test       Build, run, or test the current project. print-tool             Output the guessed tool for the current project.
+  build, run, test       Build, run, or test the current project. tool                   Invoke the guessed tool for the current project."
 ```

 ## Supported tools and languages